Baseer-S/Professional-Portfolio/README.md

 - 🌐 **Frontend**: HTML, CSS, JavaScript, React.js
 - ⚙️ **Backend**: Java with Spring Boot
-- 🛢️ **Database**: MySQL, MongoDB
+- 🛢️ **Database**: MySQL
 - 🧠 Also exploring AI tools & Chrome Extensions
-- 💼 Actively learning, building, and contributing on GitHub
+- 💼 Actively learning, building a projects.

 My goal is to work with **product-based companies** and be part of impactful tech projects.